• Skip to primary navigation

 • Carefully place one sheet of phyllo dough on a clean workspace.
 Brush it with butter.

-• Sprinkle about a teaspoon of the sugar cinnamon evenly over the phyllo dough.
+• Sprinkle about a teaspoon of the cinnamon sugar evenly over the phyllo dough.

 • Lay another sheet of phyllo dough sideways on top of the buttered sheet.
 Sprinkle with another teaspoon of cinnamon sugar.
 Continue layering phyllo dough sheets making sure to alternate directions as you layer them (lengthwise, sideways and diagonal), brush with butter and sprinkle with the cinnamon sugar.
 Repeat until you have a stack of 8 sheets.